rhonnava/SecretsManagementPatterns/ArchitecturalPatternsForSecretsManagement.md

 Consumer services do not persist the secrets.
 Instead they fetch the secrets and maintain them in their runtime memory.
 This makes disclosure a lot more harder to scan the runtime memory of a running process.

 There are several ways in which applications can read these secrets.
-It can be through
+ - Through REST API integration into the Vault
+ - Through a secrets client daemon that makes the secrets available for the application in an in-memory file system mount with file system ACLs.
+ - In a container based environment secrets are made available through a client daemon running in a sidecar container.

 **How does it address the concern of preventing disclosure**
  - Prevents persistence of the credentials in clear text at any point in time
- - Makes the credentials available to the services at any point in time
+ - Ensure the credentials are available to the services at runtime always, without the need for any manual intervention.
- - Using a simple file systems ACLs these credentials can be locked down for access only by the required user if and group that the service.
+ - Using a simple file systems ACLs these credentials can be locked down for access only by the required user and group that the service runs as.
- - This ensure that access to the secrets from the file system is not possible
+ - This reduced the possiblity of copy and offline access to the secrets